Which are the best handguns for beginners?

 The Springfield XD is accurate out of the box and super reliable, but there are a number of reports of significant trigger creep and with a heavier pull than other options.
 This can mean the Springfield requires a very firm grip to shoot accurately and would be challenging for medium to smaller hands.

-A solid performer but can have quality issues when it comes to finish & machining.
-Also difficult to disassemble.
+A solid performer but the Kahr CW9 can have issues when it comes to finish & machining.
+Also difficult to disassemble and clean.

 Wrapping it up